nimiew/go-newsfeeder/README.md

-Good project to learn how to make basic web server in Go
+Good project to learn how to make basic server in Go with Gin

 Reference: https://www.youtube.com/watch?v=LOn1GUsjOF4